BiodataAnalysisGroup/DOME-Training-Course/README.md

 # DOME Recommendations Training Course

 This is the repository for the  training material of the DOME Recommendations.
+Every section is well described in order for all learners to be able to implement them by the end.

 ## Contribute

 We welcome and greatly appreciate any sort of feedback and/or contribution!
+Feel free to either open an issue or by pulling a request at this repository.

 ## Citation